 Curricular Experiential Learning

-Service-learning is a credit-bearing educational experience in which students participate in an organized service activity that meets identified community needs and reflect on the service activity in such a way as to gain further understanding of the course content, a broader appreciation of the discipline, and an enhanced sense of civic responsibility.
+Curricular experiential learning takes many forms at Memorial University.
+We foster curricular partnerships with community organizations to meet course and program outcomes through experiential methodologies.
+Often these partnerships are based on service-learning events, which are credit-bearing educational experiences in which students participate in an organized service activity that meets identified community needs while also meeting specific course or curricular goals.
+Students have opportunities to reflect on the activity in such a way as to gain further understanding of the course content, a broader appreciation of the discipline, and an enhanced sense of civic responsibility.

 CDEL also works with Faculty members to design and implement experiential learning activities that fall outside of the service-learning paradigm.
 Connecting experience to curricular outcomes and transferable skills through pre-reflection and reflection sessions and appropriate assignments is at the heart of what we do.

 - Initiating contact with community partners

 - Assisting with course design and reflective process

 - Evaluation of initiatives